amigavision/AmigaVision/content/distro/RT4K/README-RT4K.txt

 If the image from a given game does not go all the way to the edges, hit the `AUX1` button on the controller.
 Especially on computer cores like the Amiga, the offsets vary wildly, so one default setting can't serve every game.

 We are also looking into whether we can signal this directly from the Amiga core on a per-game basis, like we currently do with the 5×PAL scaling we do on MiSTer, but this is not implemented yet — so, use that AUX1 button once you are inside the game to make use of all your lovely 4K pixels!

+# Credits

+This uses the shadow mask/scanline profiles by Kuro Houou, just adapted for HDMI usage.